 Oh, and there was that one time I was asked to attend a casting call for Home Cooks on Food Network (aka America’s Best Cook).
 Like you do.
 I didn’t make it through to the final round of casting, but wow!
 It was SO much fun.
 You can read the whole story here: My Open Casting Call for “Home Cooks” on Food Network!
 And, I returned again for another audition in 2014.

-You’ll see me talk often about my sister, Josie.
-She’s currently the chief agriculturist and volunteer coordinator at Battery Urban Farm in NYC and also owns Paper and Plow, which she runs out of her Brooklyn apartment.
-I talk about her a lot because I find the farming work she’s done over the years fascinating, including building Truffula Seed Produce and starting the Community Farm at Sandy Spring Friends School with her husband Shawn (who now works at Grow NYC).
-Between them and my parents (we live on my parents’ homestead property, raising egg-laying chickens and growing organic produce in central Maryland), I’ve developed a passion for spreading the news about the farm-to-table movement.
+You’ll sometimes see me talk about my sister, Josie, the deputy park manager at The Battery in NYC.
+I find the farming work she’s done over the years fascinating, including building Truffula Seed Produce in 2010 and starting the Community Farm at Sandy Spring Friends School with her husband Shawn (who now works at Grow NYC) a few years later.

 Between them and my parents, who live on a homestead property, raising egg-laying chickens and growing organic produce in central Maryland, I love spreading the news about the farm-to-table movement, and my own forays into gardening.
 Spoiler alert: I don’t have much of a green thumb, but I try!